aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 metadata:
   name: default
 spec:
-  # Required, resolves a default ami and userdata
+  # Required, configures the bootstrapping mode
-  amiFamily: AL2
+  amiFamily: AL2023

   # Required, discovers subnets to attach to instances
   # Each term in the array of subnetSelectorTerms is ORed together